catppuccin/userstyles/docs/tips-and-tricks.md

 ### Live reloading

-If you want to see your changes in real-time while using an external:
+If you want to see your changes in real-time while using an external editor:

 1. Head to `chrome://extensions/` or your browser's equivalent.
 2. Locate the stylus extension and click on the `Details` button.